lalindrait/linux-administration-1/module_03_linux_file_system/command_guide.md

 ```

 ### Command : rm
-removes a directoty in the file system
+removes a directory in the file system
 ```
 # Examples
 rm file1.txt